 On September 3, 2008, the date Lincoln and First Merchants announced the signing of the Merger Agreement, Lincoln determined that goodwill with a carrying amount of \$23.9 million would need to be evaluated for impairment in accordance with Statement of Financial Accounting Standards No. 142 (SFAS 142).
-This evaluation required an extensive fair value determination of Lincoln's assets and liabilities to determine an estimate of the implied fair value of goodwill.
-Upon conclusion of the evaluation, Lincoln determined that the full \$23.9 million of goodwill should be eliminated from its books.
-This elimination will be recognized as a noncash expense as part of Lincoln's results of operations for the three month and nine month periods ending September 30, 2008.
+This evaluation requires an extensive fair value determination of Lincoln's assets and liabilities to determine an estimate of the implied fair value of goodwill.
+Impairment will be recognized as a noncash expense as part of Lincoln's results of operations for the three month and nine month periods ending September 30, 2008.
+As noted in the announcement of the Merger Agreement, the merger transaction value is estimated between \$74 million and \$77 million depending on the elections of Lincoln's shareholders.
+Assuming the evaluation performed under SFAS 142 results in an implied fair value of the organization excluding goodwill to approximate the transaction value, the indicated range of goodwill impairment would be between \$19 million and \$22 million.
+However, the actual results of the impairment evaluation could differ materially from these amounts.

-This charge has no effect on Lincoln's cash flow or the regulatory capital or regulatory capital ratios of Lincoln or Lincoln Bank.
+This charge, once determined, will have no effect on Lincoln's cash flow or the regulatory capital or regulatory capital ratios of Lincoln or Lincoln Bank.
 Regulatory capital measurements used to assess the strength of individual banks, as well as the safety and soundness of the entire banking system, exclude goodwill as a component of capital.